ubccr/xdmod/docs/howto-colors.md

 ]
 ```

-Charts in XDMoD will go sequentially through this list when deciding what colors to color grouped sets within
+Charts in Open XDMoD will go sequentially through this list when deciding what colors to color grouped sets within
 one dataset on a chart.
 As such, you can create a gradient by defining it sequentially in this list.
 The
 following JSON list adds a 8-element "snapshot" of [the Viridis color gradient](https://bids.github.io/colormap/).